FantomDX316/Notebook-/README.md

 # Notebook Frontend

 ## Checkout the app here https://fantomnotebookapp.netlify.app
-## Above link is outdated version of the app...
-Clone the repo to checkout new changes...
-New changes will be deployed soon till then clone and check out

 ## DESCRIPTION :-
 Notebook - Application that lets you write user specific notes and lets you save them.
 You can access your notes by logging through your credentials.